Corvus-Callosum/ECE-491-Advanced-Memory-Design/README.md

-# 256 bit SRAM Memory Block
+# 256-bit SRAM Memory Block

 This project delves into the inner workings of a Static Random-Access Memory (SRAM) cell by visualizing the various signals involved in read and write operations.
 It focuses on a specific cell located at Row 2, Column 3 within the memory.